 The School incorporates the Roslin Institute and the Global Academy for Agriculture and Food Systems, with the collective vision to improve the health and wellbeing of humans, animals, plants and the environment, safeguarding food chains and transforming productivity and efficiency.

 We aim to make a real difference to animal, environmental and human health and our partnership with the Medical School is summed up in the ethos - One Health.

 We place a major emphasis on conducting high quality research and attracting world-class talent.

 Our research focuses on:

-Most of our research is carried out within The Roslin Institute and our interdisciplinary research centres.
+Most of our research is carried out within the Roslin Institute, Global Academy and our interdisciplinary research centres.
 We work with a range of partners, stakeholders and industry, including our local partners Scotland’s Rural College (SRUC).